The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Conclusions

 \section{Conclusions}

 The present paper analyse the relation between abnormal weather conditions and fertilizer applications at world level, by considering four macro--regions -- Europe (CAP), South America, South--East Asia and Africa -- and using a recent dataset of gridded data which covers more than 20 years (1993--2013).
+The selected exogenous covariates include dryness and wetness (excess of rain) as indicators of weather conditions, derived from the SPEI index, as well as per--capita GDP (PPP and constant 2011 dollars).
+Furthermore, the price of agricultural output (PAO) and a proxy for the price of fertilizer (PF, i.e. price of Urea) are included to avoid potential omitted variable bias problems.
+Different menthods of data interpolation are adopted to fill some missing values.

 The methodological strategy is based on the use of a spatial dynamic panel data (SDPD) model that deals with both space and time dependence effects, i.e. spatial (cross--sectional) and serial correlations, as well as both space (individual) and time fixed effects.
-The selected covariates include dryness and wetness (excess of rain) as indicators of weather conditions, and they are derived from the SPEI index.
-Furthermore, we have controlled for per--capita GDP (PPP and constant 2011 dollars), in level and in squared form, and for its interaction with the lagged term of the meteorological conditions.
+To avoid inconsistency due to potential non--stability of the SDPD model, we conduct Wald tests on the null hypothesis of spatial cointegration and we then time first--differenciate the model specification.
+Moreover, we also calculate time--varying Moran's I indeces and tests to control for potential (residual) spatial error autocorrelations.
+Finally, some robustness checks like regression results with different weighting schemes, with the YJ power trasformation of the dependent variables, and with or without some additional covariates have been also included.